kubernetes/steering/travel-sponsorship.md

 ### Requesting Travel Funds

-Open an issue template, the results go to a private repo that only TODO: $certain_group of people can see.
+Fill out a request in the TODO: travel form.
+Your application will only be visible to TODO: $certain_group due to privacy.

 You'll be asked:
  - Your Name